viraj-nikam/canvas/readme.md

 }
 ```

+Finally, just create `index.blade.php` and `show.blade.php` inside a `/views/blog` directory.

-If you'd rather have this completed for you automatically, just follow through the optional guide below to generate a fully-featured template.
+If you'd rather have all of this run automatically with no extra work from you, just follow through the optional guide below to build a Medium-inspired frontend.
 Aside from general post listings, you'll get localized content, reading suggestions and more!

 ## Options